Polaris Awards

 Entry Guidelines

 All entries must meet the following requirements.
-Noncompliance will result in disqualification.
+Entries that do not meet these criteria will be disqualified.

 Project Summary